 Impressions from Bahrain

 Bahrain really surprised us.
-We both thought that it’s more luxurious and lavish, but we haven’t seen a single golden car (like the ones driving the streets of London – however, these ones are from Kuwait.
+We both thought that it’s more luxurious and lavish, but we haven’t seen a single golden car (like the ones driving the streets of London – however, those ones are from Kuwait.
 Bahrain left a nice impression of the country, where people live a quiet life.
-However, there are not many things you can do in Bahrain besides walking in the Fortress, the city centre, the promenade and shopping.
+However, there are not many famous and exciting landmarks, that is why Bahrain is often overlooked by tourists.
 Also, Bahrain isn’t a very walkable city, so you’ll have to find a taxi all the time you need to go somewhere.
-Thus, I wouldn’t spend more than 7 hours in Bahrain, so the layover in Manama was a perfect opportunity to explore Bahrain without going there on a separate trip.
+The layover in Manama was a perfect opportunity to explore Bahrain without going there on a separate trip and we are happy we had a chance to see it!

 Finally, our opinion of Gulf Air

 If you expect Gulf Air to be like Etihad or Emirates, you’ll be very disappointed.
 Gulf Air operates quite dated planes: our screen was broken, the food was very disappointing, but the worst part is really the customer service.
-After the incident on the plane, where I was harassed by a psychologically unstable passenger on the New Delhi – Manama flight, who started threatening me, insulting me and shaking my seat and absolutely no adequate assistance from the crew, we wrote a formal complaint to the airline, just to get an impersonal reply saying that the crew behaved as instructed.
+After the incident on the plane, where I was harassed by a psychologically unstable passenger on the New Delhi – Manama flight, who started threatening me, insulting me and shaking my seat and we didn’t get any help from the crew.
+We wrote a formal complaint to the airline, just to get an impersonal reply saying that the crew behaved as instructed.
 There was no apology from the airline or anything at all.
 For sure, we will never ever use Gulf Air again, but if you’re planning to see Bahrain during a stopover, this terrible airline is pretty much your only option.

 Liked this post about what to do in Manama, Bahrain during a stopover?
 Share it on Social Media.